xiboy/vagrant-ovirt3/README.md

 In this document, both oVirt and RHEV names are used interchangeably and represent the same platform on top of which this provider should work.

+## Version 0.2.1
+* Removed automatic resizing, will be readded when upstream fog changes are committed to rubygems.org

+## Features (Version 0.2.0)
+* ~~Volumes are automatically resized~~
+* Replaced configuration to get IP configuration with REST API usage

 ## Features (Version 0.1.0)

 * Vagrant `up` and `destroy` commands.